morotsman/CatsAndDynamoDB/README.md

 ## To reproduce the bug

 ### Setup
+* Build the app and publish it on local repo, see build instructions below
 * Comment out app-node part in docker-compose.yaml so that we only start dynamo-db
 * Create a table and insert an item using the aws cli commands below
 * docker-compose down